XVIIarcano/Galileo-Microscope/Mods/Optical/Fine focus stage/readme.md

 - 1x M3x50 mm SHCS screw, one M3 nut and 2x M3 locknuts

-- 4mm diameter PTFE tube (bowden), about 55 cm in total.
+- 4mm diameter PTFE tube (bowden), about 55 cm for the basic version, 90 cm if you choose the PTFE lined nacelle.

 - 3x M5x12 SHCS screws and nuts for locking the pipes (if you upgrade an existing spider you will recycle these).

 >[!NOTE]
->The M3x50 can be replaced with one a bit shorter or longer, but consider that if it is shorter you may not be able to bottom it out, losing some leverage and/or limiting the available travel as the knob bumps in the spider (you could forego the knob but that would be barbaric); if the screw is longer you will get better leverage and finer control as the horizontal travel per vertical displacement increases, but at the cost of increasing the footprint and possibly introducing wobble as the longer lever will want to bend more than a shorter one.
+>The M3x50 is used as the lever shaft and can be replaced with one a bit shorter or longer, but it is not recommended.
+With a shorter screw you may not be able to bottom it out, reducing the rigidity of the system, or you may limit the available travel as the knob will bump in the spider (and removing the knob altoghether would be barbaric); with a longer screw you may get finer control as the horizontal travel per vertical displacement increases, but if you exagerate you may again introduce some flex in the system as well (it would also stick out as a sore thumb).
+>The nacelle with PTFE groves may already improve the sliding of the disk, even if you don't actually add PTFE, as it would still have about 1/3 the contact surface.

 ## Assembling